|

 The "Pea-R Guy" (the publicity chairman) is a ham.

-Many of those who provide security assistance during the festival are also
+Some who provide security assistance during the festival are also licensed ham radio operators.

 Or you can contact the club at the address below: